goabiaryan/abiaryan.com/docs/index.md

     ###  Past

     #### 2023
+    - July 7 - Gave a talk on [Cost Modelling for LLMs](https://youtu.be/Hne95kH5hxk) at the LLM Projects Workshop
+    - July 7 - Talked about **Self-Learning and Growth for careers in Data and MLOps** at Women in Data Podcast
+    - July 6 - Talked about [Fune-Tuning and Evaluations for LLMs](https://www.youtube.com/live/8km8_fK-enY?feature=share) at What's  the BUZZ? with Andreas Welsch
     - **June 15** - Moderating the panel on **LLM Evaluations** at LLMs in Production Conference II by MLOps.Community
     - **May 4** - Speaker at [LLMs Demsytified](https://www.linkedin.com/events/llmsdemsytifiedwithchris-abi7057602763823730688/comments/) Webinar with Chris Brousseau, Data Scientist at MasterCard
     - **April 26** - Speaker at [Large Language Models in Production](https://twitter.com/i/spaces/1BRKjZelnOpKw?s=20) Twitter Spaces with Christine Yuen, Co-Founder and Head of Engineering at Shakudo.io, hosted by Sabrina Aquino